How to Merge 2D Animation Into Live Action Video Using Cartoon Animator and After Effects

 Step 10

-Make sure to enable motion for your character by clicking on the Enable Motion Blur buttons as shown in the image below.
+Make sure to enable motion blur for your character by clicking on the Enable Motion Blur buttons as shown in the image below.

 enable motion blurenable motion blurenable motion blur